Introduction to Cost Accounting | Need for Cost Accounting

 What is Cost Accounting?

-Cost Accounting is the system of accounting that is concerned with the determination of costs of doing something which can be manufacturing or rendering service or even conducting any activity or function.
-The objective of Cost Accounting is to provide detailed and useful information that is useful to Management for taking decisions.
+Cost Accounting is the system of accounting concerned with determining the costs of doing something, such as manufacturing, rendering service, or conducting any activity or function.
+The objective of Cost Accounting is to provide detailed and useful information that is useful to Management for making decisions.

 Limitation of Financial Accounting / Need for Cost Accounting

-- No clear idea of operating efficiency: Sometimes profits in an organization may be less or more because of inflation or trade depression and not due to efficiency or inefficiency.
-But financial accounting does not give a clear reason for profit or loss.
+1. No clear idea of operating efficiency: Sometimes, an organization’s profits may be less or more because of inflation or trade depression and not due to efficiency or inefficiency.
+However financial accounting does not give a clear reason for profit or loss.

-- Weakness is not spotted out by collective results: Financial Accounting shows the net result of an organization.
-When the profit and loss account of an organization, shows less profit or a loss, it does not give the reason for it or it does not show where the weakness lies.
+2. Collective results do not spot weaknesses: Financial Accounting shows an organization’s net result.
+When an organization’s profit and loss account shows less profit or a loss, it does not explain why or show where the weakness lies.

 (a) Should an attempt be made to sell more products or is the factory operating to capacity?